andrewallen/tfe-survey/survey-content.md

 All responses are anonymous, confidential, and deeply appreciated.
 Thank you for helping to shape the future of TFE!

-Your answers will be stored securely and processed in accordance with the GDPR and UK data‑protection regulations.
+Your answers will be stored securely and processed in accordance with GDPR and UK data‑protection regulations.
+See our privacy statement for details.

 # Previous Members - Welcome Content